Anna Volska: Theatre

 Volska has acted extensively in theatre as an actor, director and teacher.
 While performing in The Cherry Orchard at the Old Tote Theatre Company, Volska met fellow cast member John Bell.
 She followed his career to the UK, where they married in 1965, and she subsequently spent three seasons with the Royal Shakespeare Company.
 They returned to Australia in 1970 and founded the Nimrod Theatre Company at Stables Theatre (which later became the Belvoir Theatre Company).
 In 1990 Bell and Volska then founded Bell Shakespeare Company.
 She has also directed at Flinders, Theatre Nepean, QUT, Nimrod.

 Television

 Volska has appeared in many Australian television drama series, mostly in a guest role.
 Her first role was in 1965, where she had a small role in The Recruiting Officer.
-In 1973, Volska had a leading role in Behind the Legend, where she played Helena Rubenstein.
+In 1973, Volska had a leading role in Behind the Legend, where she played Helena Rubinstein.
 She then appeared on A Country Practice from 1987 until 1991.
 In 2009, she had a recurring role in the final season of All Saints as Katerina Ajanovic.
 In 2010, Volska appeared in the telemovie Sisters of War playing the role of Sister Cordula.